Skip to main content

 Discord Community Guidelines and Terms of Service

-To summarize, the guidelines govern user behavior on Discord and outline what is and isn’t acceptable in all communities.
+The Community Guidelines govern behavior across all of Discord and outline what's never acceptable.
 While many of these things are common sense, they should still be incorporated into your rules so that there is a clear expectation set among members as to how they should behave.
-Some key prohibited behaviors include:
+Some key behaviors prohibited by the Community Guidelines include:

-The Discord Terms of Service outlines a few additional caveats to using Discord, including the following
+The Discord Terms of Service also establishes a few additional caveats to using Discord, including the following

 Furthermore, if you are one of the lucky individuals moderating a Partnered or Verified server (or hope to have your server partnered/verified in the future), you will need to consider the additional restrictions imposed on these servers in the Discord Partnership Code of Conduct.

-- Content that is explicitly pornographic, depicting sexual acts, or depicting nudity is prohibited anywhere on a partnered server.
+• Content that contains sexually explicit or sexually suggestive material is prohibited anywhere on a partnered server.

 General Etiquette